-1. Ask questions that helps you score candidates granularly
+1. Ask questions that help you score candidates granularly.

 So how do we decide what questions to ask?
-Don't ask trick questions just for the sake of a filter.
+Do not ask trick questions just for the sake of a filter.
 Candidates get pissed.
-And t doesn't give you any meaningful signal about the ability of the candidate.
-No one's happy.
+And it doesn't give you any meaningful signal about the ability of the candidate.
+No one is happy.

-Just because there's a question that only 5% of engineers can solve, doesn't mean that those 5% are the top 5% most suited for the role.
-Also, this way of measuring developer skills' has an inherent bias against more experienced developers.
+Just because there is a question that only 5% of engineers can solve, doesn't mean that those candidates are the top 5% most suited for the role.
+Also, this way of measuring a developer's skill has an inherent bias against more experienced developers.

 - Don't let each interviewer decide what questions to ask candidates randomly.

-- Each question needs to be solved by all interviewers before we start interviewing candidates.
-And then allow candidates a generous allowance of 3x the time to solve that question.
+- Each question needs to be solved by all interviewers before they start interviewing candidates.
+Then allow candidates a generous allowance of 3x the time to solve that question.

 - The idea behind the asking particular questions in an interview is to understand the candidate's ability in a given skill.
-Which inherently means that we can't ask everyone all questions/ the same questions- that would be waste of time.
-If a candidate couldn't solve 2 questions of medium difficulty, there's no point discussing a difficult question just for the sake of it.
+This inherently means that we can't ask everyone all questions/ the same questions- that would be a waste of time.
+If a candidate couldn't solve 2 questions of medium difficulty, there is no point in discussing a difficult question just for the sake of it.
 Asking an easier question will give you useful data about where the candidate stands on that skill.

 After a bit of iteration, I chanced upon what I like to call assume-the-candidate-is-exceptional way to score.
 Here's how it works:

-- Throughout the course of the discussion, add negative points for things that matter and the candidate doesn't do well on.
+- Throughout the discussion, add negative points for things that matter and the candidate doesn't do well on.

-- For e.g. for a role which requires a good grip on algorithms, -1.5 for being able to arrive only at an unoptimised answer on attempt #2, -1.5 if we had to give the candidate a very revealing hint to move forward, -2 if they give up too soon, -0.5 if they miss edge cases and so on.
+- E.g. for a role which requires a good grip on algorithms, -1.5 for being able to arrive only at an unoptimized answer on attempt #2, -1.5 if we had to give the candidate a very revealing hint to move forward, -2 if they give up too soon, -0.5 if they miss edge cases and so on.

 - Add the numbers at the end of the discussion for that question, and pick the next question accordingly.

-3. Candidates are their best judges of their own skills
+3. Candidates are the best judges of their skills.

 Most candidates know how good they are with a particular skill, but they usually self-report incorrectly for 2 reasons: bias and misaligned scales.